Cancel anytime

 Ideal Investor Profile

-The ideal investor is one seeking targeted exposure to the Mexican equity market, potentially as part of a broader emerging markets allocation.
+The ideal investor is someone seeking exposure to the Mexican equity market as part of a diversified portfolio, with a moderate to high risk tolerance.

 Market Risk